compenginecode/compengine-frontend/README.markdown

 Simply download it, run `npm install` and `bower install`.
 Then setup the configuration settings inside `/server/build/` and then when inside the server folder, run `node server.js --bundle build`.
 The configuration options inside the JSON file are as follows:

-## How to build
-Run `grunt build` to build the application.
-This app also has an associated Dockerfile which uses Apache as a reverse proxy (needed for the production deployment).
-Run `docker build` to build the image.

 ``apiEndpoint`` - Fully qualified URL of the API, no trailing slash

 ``Version`` - Optional version number